 NEVER ARGUE WITH THE CLIENT

 It can be hard to control your emotions, but try to understand the client’s circumstances.
-Maybe they are just having a bad day.
-If you let your pride get in the way and choose to argue with them, not only will that disrupt the design process, you will also likely to lose their business forever.
+Maybe they are just having a bad day, but if you let your ego get in the way and choose to argue with them, not only will that disrupt the design process, you might also lose their business forever.

 In the end, good client service is about patience and understanding.
 Most clients aren’t familiar with dealing with graphic designers.
-As such, the design process might confuse and frustrate them.
-It’s your job to explain your actions and decisions to them, while guiding them as best as possible through the whole process.
+As such, the design process might confuse and frustrate them, so it’s your job to explain your actions and decisions to them, while guiding them through the whole process as best as possible.
 Here’s where you establish yourself as a true professional and improve your reputation as a graphic designer.

 GOOD COMMUNICATION IS IMPORTANT

 A project is most likely to succeed when there is good communication between both parties.
 Make it easy for the client to reach you should they require assistance or have a question to ask.
 For a typical freelancer working online, it’s ideal to have a number of communication tools set up, from an email account to video conferencing software such as Skype or Zoom.

 If possible, try to schedule at least one voice or video call with the client.
-Having some form of direct communication is especially important when you are working with clients remotely, and goes a long way to building a solid relationship with the client.
+Having some form of direct communication is especially important when you are working with clients remotely, and goes a long way to building a solid relationship with them.
 Also, a call is much better than an email when it comes to resolving any disputes; both parties will be able to discuss issues and solutions in a more personal manner.

 Most clients don’t have the time to hear about how your day is going, so be clear and concise when communicating with them.
 Always clarify when in doubt — you don’t want to work on assumptions.
 Be friendly in your conversations, and don’t forget to say thank you.